What is a 'curriculum'?

 We have specifically designed our curriculum to ensure that it is enriched with engaging, purposeful and quality learning experiences that meet the needs and demands of our learning community.
 Carefully planned opportunities drive a life-long love of learning which promotes positive learning behaviours and helps our children to grow as confident, well-balanced and successful individuals.

 Our curriculum intent is underpinned by our vision statement of ‘hand in hand we learn, we grow, we soar’.
+This is further articulated by our five 'Curriculum Drivers' detailed below.
+For more information please click here.

 We want our children to learn and understand a rich body of critical knowledge, skills and concepts that equip them to succeed in both today’s and tomorrow’s world, enabling them to have an impact on themselves and others.